ooh-boon-too/canvas-game/README.md

 # Canvas Game
-Survival game based on [Christopher Lis](https://www.youtube.com/c/ChrisCourses) cours.
+Survival game based on [Christopher Lis](https://www.youtube.com/c/ChrisCourses) course.
 ## Project goals
 - Learn how to create basic Javascript games
 - Use more console for code checking